 In the event of commercial failure of the program, even partial, given the nature of the work carried out as part of the Rapid Human Insulin project, the Company has committed to reimburse OSEO a minimum sum of €280,000, corresponding to the 2017 and 2018 deadlines.

 In 2015, the Company recognized the end of the program and made the scheduled repayments in the event of commercial failure of the program over the years 2017 and 2018.
-An expertise commissioned by BpiFrance was realized in 2020 and should make it possible to close this file in the next few monts.
+An expertise commissioned by Bpifrance was realized in 2020.